RedHatQE/test-clj.testng/README.md

-test_clj.testng is a small library that allows Clojure functions to be run as TestNG tests.
+test-clj.testng is a small library that allows Clojure functions to be run as TestNG tests.
 It works by generating java classes (using Clojure's built-in gen-class function) that have TestNG annotations.

 Usage:
 ======